A great example of a Victorian Park, Locke Park is Grade II listed in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.

 The landscaping was undertaken by William Barron and Son, well respected landscape gardeners of Elvaston Nurseries, near Derby.
 They were well known for adventurous planting with both deciduous and evergreen trees and shrubs.
 These were used to great effect in the avenues of broadleaved and conifer trees, the individually-distinctive, planted roundels at the junctions of the main paths, and the woodland areas along the park’s south and east boundaries.

 The walls along West View and Racecommon Lane were built at this time, together with the South Lodge.

 Behind South Lodge, just outside the park, already there when South Lodge was built, is a listed building, one of the first of shuttered concrete in 1873.

 South Lodge, built in 1877 in red brick, is close to the pedestrian exit from the park to Racecommon Lane.

 Its style is appropriately ‘southern’, contrasting with the Yorkshire stone North Lodge.

 Near to South Lodge is a stone marking the old borough boundary between Barnsley and Worsbrough.
-This followed the old walled footpath before crossing the park, east to west, below where the tower was built..
+This followed the old walled footpath before crossing the park, west to east, below where the tower was built.